Liberal Arts Enrichment Funds Application Process

 - Summer: May 1

-Applications will be considered after these deadlines on a funds-available basis, so it is to your advantage to submit your application before the priority deadlines.
+Applications submitted after these deadlines will be considered on a funds-available basis, so it is to your advantage to submit your application before the priority deadlines.
 Please note that applications will not be reviewed until the semester priority deadline has passed.

 Before applying for funds, please make sure you are familiar with the eligibility and application requirements below.